JosephYork/auto-rap/README.md

 #### Spacy
 1. Open a Command Prompt window
-2. Type `pip install spacy`
+2. Enter `pip install spacy`
-*Note: If you get a command not found error, confirm your Python directory has been added to your PATH by typing `echo %PATH%` and looking for an entry similar to Python\Python37-32\Scripts
+3. Note: If you get a command not found error, confirm your Python directory has been added to your PATH by typing `echo %PATH%` and looking for an entry similar to Python\Python37-32\Scripts
-Note: If you get an error for Microsoft Visual C++ 14.0 required, navigate to the following link https://visualstudio.microsoft.com/visual-cpp-build-tools/ and download/install the build tools.
+4. Note: If you get an error for Microsoft Visual C++ 14.0 required, navigate to the following link https://visualstudio.microsoft.com/visual-cpp-build-tools/ and download/install the build tools.
 Make sure to tick the box for Visual C++ build tools when installing.
 If this doesn't resolve the issue, run the command `pip install --upgrade setuptools` then try and pip install spacy again.